-USING THE STOVE IN VARIOUS WEATHER CONDITIONS
+USING YOUR STOVE IN VARIOUS WEATHER CONDITIONS

 The way the wind affects the chimney can have a big impact on how your stove reacts under various wind loads; you may need to adjust the airflow to achieve good combustion.
 Fitting a damper in the flue pipe may also help, as it will allow you to regulate the draught under changing wind loads.
+The damper must not close more than 80% of the surface.